alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 </div>
 </p>

 Race day!
-I woke up around 5am and had a bagel with peanut butter washed down with 32oz of gatorade.
+I woke up around 5am and had a bagel with peanut butter and a 32oz gatorade.
 In hindsight, I should have eaten more and drank less.

 The bus I took to Grant Park filled up quickly with runners.
 The mood was quiet and reflective.
 I didn't have a drop bag so it was a breeze to get to the start.